wanghaisheng/responsive-landing-page-starter/content/blog/en/create-websocket-server-java-api-dr.md

 ### Create a Client to Test Your Application

 You will need to create a client to test your WebSocket server.
 You will want to test sending both text and binary messages.
-This can be accomplished with simple appliation written in HTML and JavaScript.
+This can be accomplished with a simple application written in HTML and JavaScript.

 Create the `webapp` folder inside of the `src/main` folder.